LyndonFan/lyndonfan.github.io/about.markdown

 permalink: /about/
 ---

-I'm an ~~recent~~ Oxford graduate working as a software engineer in the UK.
-I like to use data to find interesting facts, or just play around with technologies.
+Just a data engineer in the UK.
+I sometimes use data to find interesting facts, or just play around with technologies.

 My first (and best) language is Cantonese, followed by English and Python.
 I have also dabbled with Javascript, and am picking up the basics of Go.